kovidgoyal/calibre/manual/faq.rst

 check for crashes.
 If they still happen, stop another program and repeat.

-Using the viewer or doing any conversions results in a permission denied error on windows
+Using the viewer or doing any conversions results in a permission denied error on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Something on your computer is preventing calibre from accessing its own